ikluft/prefvote/README.md

 Notes about the Schulze example:

 - The Schulze method is a Condorcet voting method.
-So it aggregates the ranked preferences from each ballot into total occurrences of preference of each pair of candidates.
-In all Condorcet methods, if one candidate is preferred over all others then it is the winner.
+So it aggregates the ranked preferences from each ballot into pairwise preference of each of the candidates.
+In all Condorcet methods, if one candidate is preferred over all others then it is considered the Condorcet winner.
 The Schulze method also considers paths of preferences in a graph to pick between candidates when there isn't a single Condorcet winner.

 - As with the STV results, the first table in the example is the final ranking order of the voting results.
 It indicates selected, tied, and placed candidates as above.
 There is no concept of eliminated candidates in the Schulze method.
 After the winner is found in each round, the vote is re-run for as many rounds as needed until all the candidates are ordered in the result.